 Call 404-348-4081 and arrange for a free telephone consultation.
 At that time, a detailed explanation of how to proceed is described.

-The outcome of the mediation is a Memorandum of Understanding detailing all of your agreements, your attorney will review and incorporate these agreements into your formal legal documents.
+The outcome of the mediation is a Memorandum of Understanding detailing all of your agreements, these agreement are included into your formal legal documents filed with the court.